takuyakanbr/web-reader/README.md

 1. Make sure you have [Node.js](http://www.nodejs.org/) installed.
 2. Clone the repository.
 3. Use `npm install` in the root directory of the repository.
-4. Download [Node-Webkit](https://github.com/rogerwang/node-webkit#downloads) and place it in the root folder of the repository.
+4. Download [NW.js](https://github.com/nwjs/nw.js#downloads) and place it in the root folder of the repository.
-5. Run the application using `nw.exe` from node-webkit.
+5. Run the application using `nw.exe` from NW.js.

 ## Download